Bryley/neoai.nvim/README.md

 ## Setup
-To set up the plugin, add the following to your `init.vim` or `.vimrc`:
+To set up the plugin, add the following to your `init.vim` or `.vimrc` (or put under the `config` option if using lazy.nvim:

 ```lua
 lua << EOF